vunamhung/plugin-boilerplate/src/plugin/readme.txt

 == Installation ==

 1. In your admin panel, go to Plugins -> Add New.
-2. Type `vnh_title` in the search form and press the 'Enter' key on your keyboard.
+2. Type `vnh_name` in the search form and press the 'Enter' key on your keyboard.
 3. Click on the `Activate` button to activate the plugin.
 3. So you done and you can start sync products form GearGag Platform to your Woocommerce site.